New reporting requirements

 What is affected by the new EPR legislation?

-Firstly, it is important to note that most of your responsibilities under the packaging waste regulations remain the same.
+Firstly, it is essential to note that most of your responsibilities under the Packaging Waste Regulations remain the same.

 Regardless of the packaging your business produces or uses, you are still required to cover the cost of recycling.
 Your business does this by purchasing Packaging Recovery Notes (PRNs).
 This system will likely remain in place for at least five years.

-However, the Extended Producer Responsibilities introduce additional costs to businesses for packaging deemed either household or shipment.
+However, the extended producer responsibilities introduced additional costs to businesses for packaging deemed either household or shipment.
 The new fees cover packaging resulting in household waste and kerbside recycling streams.

-The new scheme currently excludes industrial and commercial transit packaging, but the longer-term approach is still under consideration.
+The new scheme currently excludes industrial and commercial transit packaging, although reporting requirements remain.
+Any future fee extension for this packaging is still under review.

 Reporting changes

-The other significant change the scheme introduces is increased EPR reporting.
+The other significant change introduced by the scheme is expanded EPR reporting.

 What categories of information must you report?